Law and Public Administration

 The Law and Public Administration (RöV LL.B.)
 Bachelor's degree programme prepares its students for the demands of a career in public administration, teaching the specialist knowledge, skills and methodological approaches required for the ever-changing social and professional demands of this context.
 Graduates of the degree programme are qualified to perform administrative tasks in the senior administrative sector and middle management level in public administration.

 In contrast to the Public Administration Bachelor’s degree programme (ÖV), the RöV LL.B. degree programme is focused much more clearly on the application of laws.
 In addition to developing a detailed understanding of the institutions and functions of legally-constituted systems of public administration in a political administrative context, the degree programme provides an in-depth application-oriented understanding of public and private law.
 The programme also imparts communication and co-operation skills, teaches responsibility, public interest-orientation and a range of social skills, all vital to a career in a state and self-administration context, a public company, the not-for-profit sector and private organizations entrusted with administrative functions.
+The Bachelor's degree programme Law and Public Administration (RöV LL.B.) replaced the Bachelor's degree programme Law (Ius) LL.B. as of the winter semester 2020/21.

 Alternatively, graduates of the degree programme can also apply for a consecutive legally-focussed Master's degree programme culminating in the qualification “Master of Laws” (LL.M.) or (insofar as the legal components of the degree programme are approved for credit transfer) for another law studies degree programme.